cloud-design-dev/IBM-Cloud-VPC-Flow-Logs/README.md

     - Apache on the web hosts

 ## Current State:
- - [ x Deploy VPC with the following resources:
+ - [x] Deploy VPC with the following resources:
     - [ ] A bastion security group that will allow SSH from a single IP address for running our Wireguard Ansible playbook
     - [ ] A web instance security group to allow outbound HTTP/HTTPS traffic
  - [x] An Object Storage instance with the following buckets: